Gap in orgasms

 Yet even this simple fact doesn’t stop the idea that, biologically speaking, sexual intercourse is all about ejaculation, and therefore male pleasure.
 Furthering the idea to support penetrative sex is the push to focus on a woman’s g-spot.
 Yes, there is a g-spot, but it’s also more likely an extension of the internal area of the clitoris, and is also a bit tricky to hit with regular penetrative sex.
 (And don’t even get me started on the G-Spot being named, along with another half dozen areas of a woman’s genitals, after a man).

-At the core of the issue, most women orgasm from clitoral play, while cultural and misoginistically historical ideals still push the male centric ideal of sexual penetration as the be all and end all of a sexual encounter.
+At the core of the issue, most women orgasm from clitoral play, while cultural and misogynistically historical ideals still push the male centric ideal of sexual penetration as the be all and end all of a sexual encounter.
 Sex in films love to show how easily a woman can climax from penetrative sex, without any kind of foreplay or directive towards that g-spot.

 Clitoral stimulation, especially from oral sex, is the go-to for the female orgasm, yet it is regarded as ‘foreplay’; like a warm up before the ‘main event’.
 But if women typically don’t orgasm from penetrative sex, then who is exactly is it ‘the main event’ for?